Can AI-Generated Text be Reliably Detected?: Introduction

-Several detection works study this problem as a binary classification problem \citep{openaidetectgpt2, jawahar2020automatic, mitchell2023detectgpt, bakhtin2019real, fagni2020tweepfake}.
+\newcontent{ Recent works propose several ways, such as using trained neural network-based detectors, zero-shot detectors, watermarking, and retrieval-based detectors for flagging AI-generated text.
+These detectors, especially watermarking, have shown to be effective in various settings.
+Neural network-based detectors approach the detection problem as a binary classification task \citep{openaidetectgpt2, jawahar2020automatic, mitchell2023detectgpt, bakhtin2019real, fagni2020tweepfake, li2024magemachinegeneratedtextdetection}.
 For example, OpenAI fine-tunes RoBERTa-based \citep{liu2019roberta} GPT-2 detector models to distinguish between non-AI generated and GPT-2 generated texts \citep{openaidetectgpt2}.
-This requires such a detector to be fine-tuned with supervision on each new LLM for reliable detection.
-Another stream of work focuses on zero-shot AI text detection without any additional training overhead \citep{solaiman2019release, ippolito2019automatic, gehrmann2019gltr}.
-These works evaluate the expected per-token log probability of texts and perform thresholding to detect AI-generated texts. \cite{mitchell2023detectgpt} observe that AI-generated passages tend to lie in negative curvature of log probability of texts.
-They propose DetectGPT, a zero-shot LLM text detection method, to leverage this observation.
-Since these approaches rely on a neural network for their detection, they can be vulnerable to adversarial and poisoning attacks \citep{goodfellow2014explaining, sadasivan2023cuda, kumar2022certifying, wang2022improved}.
-Another line of work aims to watermark AI-generated texts to ease their detection \citep{atallah2001natural, wilson2014linguistic, kirchenbauer2023watermark, zhao2023protecting}.
-Watermarking eases the detection of LLM output text by imprinting specific patterns on them.
-Soft watermarking proposed in \cite{kirchenbauer2023watermark} partitions tokens into green and red lists to help create these patterns.
-A watermarked LLM samples a token, with high probability, from the green list determined by its prefix token.
-These watermarks are often imperceptible to humans.
+This requires such a detector to be fine-tuned with supervision on each newly released LLM for reliable detection.
+Zero-shot detectors address this downside of trained detectors by performing the detection task without any additional training overhead \citep{solaiman2019release, ippolito2019automatic, gehrmann2019gltr}.
+These works evaluate the expected per-token log probability of texts and perform thresholding to detect AI-generated texts. \citet{mitchell2023detectgpt} observe that AI-generated passages tend to lie in negative curvature of log probability of texts.
+To leverage this observation, they propose DetectGPT, a zero-shot LLM text detection method.
+However, zero-shot detectors require access to the original model used to generate the AI text to achieve the best performance.
+Additionally, neural network-based and zero-shot detectors rely on a deep net for their detection, and they can be vulnerable to adversarial and poisoning attacks \citep{goodfellow2014explaining, sadasivan2023cuda, kumar2022certifying, wang2022improved}.
+In comparison to these methods, watermarking significantly eases the detection of AI-generated text by imprinting specific patterns on them that are imperceptible to humans \citep{atallah2001natural, wilson2014linguistic, kirchenbauer2023watermark, zhao2023protecting, kuditipudi2024robustdistortionfreewatermarkslanguage, zhao2023provablerobustwatermarkingaigenerated}.
+Soft watermarking proposed in \citet{kirchenbauer2023watermark} partitions tokens into ``green'' and ``red'' lists, as they define, to help create these patterns.
+A watermarked LLM samples a token, with high probability, from the green list determined by a pseudo-random generator seeded by its prefix token.
+The watermarking detector would classify a passage with a large number of tokens from the green list as AI-generated.
+The soft watermarking approach of \citet{kirchenbauer2023watermark} has been shown to be effective in various settings and remains one of the popular approaches for detecting AI-generated text.
+For example, their watermarking scheme can achieve a high true positive rate of 99.8\% at a false positive rate of 1\% on a task for classifying AI text against human-written news articles.
+However, for watermarking to be an effective tool for preventing AI misuse, it has to be enforced on all the major LLM generators.
+Otherwise, an adversary could use a non-watermarking LLM for their purposes. \citet{krishna2023paraphrasing} introduces an information retrieval-based detector by storing the outputs of the LLM in a database.
+For a candidate passage, their algorithm searches this database for semantically similar matches for detection.
+However, storing user-LLM conversations might cause serious privacy concerns. }